jgardner04/BeyondTheCornerOffice/_posts/2019-08-02-selfhosted-azure-devops-agents-on-aks-follow-up.md

 ---
 layout: post
 title:  "Self Hosted Azure DevOps agents on AKS - A Follow-up"
-date:   2018-12-18 16:00:00
+date:   2019-08-02 16:00:00
 categories: Technology
 tags: [Azure, AKS, DevOps]
 author: Jonathan
 cover-img: '/assets/img/posts/florian-olivo-4hbJ-eymZ1o-unsplash.jpg'
 imagecredit_id: '@florianolv'
 imagecredit_name: 'Florian Olivo'
-sharing:
-  twitter: Self Hosted Azure DevOps agents on AKS - A Follow-up #Azure #DevOps #AKS
+share-description: Self Hosted Azure DevOps agents on AKS - A Follow-up #Azure #DevOps #AKS
-  linkedin: Self Hosted Azure DevOps agents on AKS - A Follow-up

 ---

 In my previous article, [Host Azure DevOps Build containers on AKS](https://beyondthecorneroffice.com/2018-12-18-host-azure-devops-build-containers-on-aks/), I outlined how to use the Azure Kubernetes Service to create a scalable build agent pool.
 I had plans to publish a project to GitHub to help facilitate the deployment of this but it never made it off the back burner.
 Last night it got a message from a colleague that he had found my article and done just that.